LewisScally/doks-1/content/docs/prologue/introduction.md

 Host up to 100 participants

-Group meetings for up to 40 minutes
+Group meetings currently are unlimited, this may be refactored soon.
+So take full advantage while you can.

 Unlimited one-on-one Meetings[](https://getdoks.org/docs/contributing/how-to-contribute/)